sh-vas/dlr_tutorial/README.md

-# dlr_tutorial
+# Presentation of Sentinel Hub services
+## DLR workshop
+_Thursday 17th February 2022._

-Material for the DLR workshop
+Material for the DLR workshop.